nudelbrot/a2pdf/README.md

 - LaTEX cards may or may not work since I never looked into those exports.
 - Complex cards using third-party add-ons will prove to be problematic.

+## Problems?

+Give the -v or -d switch a try to get more verbose output.

 ## Documentation

 <a href="http://www.zielke.it/a2pdf/">http://www.zielke.it/a2pdf/</a>